Adil-IT/Adil-IT/README.md

 Hi there!  i'm  ΑdίL

-I’m currently working on Front-end Design
+I’m currently working on Front-end Development.

 And  learning React/+Other Front-end Frameworks.